security-man/auto-update-aws-config/README.md

 Automatically updates your local AWS config file with the current AWS organisations account data, based on user-specified IAM roles to create AWS profiles.

 ## Installation
-Simply copy the python script to your local .aws directory and execute!
-If in doubt, save a copy of your .aws/config file before executing to revert back to.
+Simply copy the python script to your local directory and execute!
+This script will attempt to modify your ~/.aws/config file.
+If you are a windows user or your AWS config file is located elsewhere, please update this static reference (line 9) accordingly.

 ```bash
 python3 auto-update-config.py